 Today, we don’t need teleconferenced peer influence groups to help customers forge connections.
 They’re already making millions of connections each day across social media platforms.
 Marketers just have to be there to nurture those customers and inspire them to share positive messaging on behalf of their brand.

-That’s where social advocacy programs come in.
+That’s where social media advocacy programs come in.

-Social advocacy is one of the most valuable strategies marketers can use to grow their audience in today’s digital landscape.
+Social media advocacy is one of the most valuable strategies marketers can use to grow their audience in today’s digital landscape.
 A recent study found that 92% of customers trust peer reviews over messaging from advertisers.
 And new algorithm changes on social networks prioritize posts from friends and family over content from brands and publishers.
 Advocacy is also one of the key social media management skills you need to stand out from the crowd as a social advertiser.
 You may have even started building an employee advocacy program already like Rackspace did.

 Still not convinced?
-Consider this: Brands spent $563 billion on advertising and $9 billion on customer care last year.
+Consider this: Brands spent $563 billion on advertising and $9 billion on customer care.
 That means only 2% of their time and resources were actually devoted to taking care of current customers.
 Yikes.
 The good news is that social advocacy allows you to accomplish both of these strategies in one shot – nurturing loyal buyers and reaching new audiences.
 It also often comes at less cost than regular advertising because customers create their own content and you don’t have to build creative assets from scratch.

-So, if you haven’t given social advocacy a chance or you’ve just been too overwhelmed to dive in, this is your opportunity to start.
+So, if you haven’t given social media advocacy a chance or you’ve just been too overwhelmed to dive in, this is your opportunity to start.

 Let’s break down five steps for building a customer advocacy program on social media.